VTamTam/FT-server/README.md

 # Project Technical Specifications
-* This project is a server based project which uses NodeJS for the backend side and uses specific API from Financial Times
+* This project is a server based project which uses NodeJS for the backend side and uses specific API from the Financial Times
 * Javascript, CSS and HTML for landing page on front end.
 * The code is store on Github Repository and the application is running on Heroku.
 * The design for reference is from FT.com website.